DMzda/cann-tables/README.md

 		python manage.py scrape
 		python manage.py runserver

+- Run the `freeze` command to produce the .html files:

+		python manage.py freeze

 You can also run the following command to get an interactive shell with `app`, `db` and the `Team` and `League` models available: